 Shopping for a new TV these days is challenging at best, whether you're looking on Black Friday, before the Super Bowl, or another time.
 You should consider size, display type, resolution, and even the number of ports if you want to cover all your bases.
-And you must decide whether or not you want a smart TV or a non-smart TV.
+And then you must decide whether you want a smart TV or a non-smart TV.

-It might surprise you to know you don't have to buy a smart set if you don't want one — and there are solid reasons to skip it.
+It might surprise you to know you can buy a TV without smart features if you want one — and there are solid reasons to skip these features.
 However, shopping for a "dumb" TV won't be that easy if you're worried about brand or size.
 If you're interested in owning a non-smart TV, read on to learn what you can expect during your search.

 What Is a Smart TV?

-A smart TV is any TV set that connects to the internet, either by WiFi or an Ethernet cable.
-A smart set offers access to web-based services like Netflix, Hulu, Spotify, Pandora, and Prime Video, as well as web-surfing capabilities in some cases.
+A smart TV is any TV set that connects to the internet, either via WiFi or through an Ethernet cable.
+A smart set offers access to web-based services like Netflix, Hulu, Spotify, HBO Max, and Prime Video, as well as web-surfing capabilities in some cases.

 While the technology is neat in theory, the execution can often leave something to be desired.
 For instance, smart TVs can crash or freeze like PCs, and some models may even randomly restart.
 You obviously don't want to deal with those interruptions when watching your favorite shows.
-However, as smart-TV technology improves, these issues should occur less frequently.
+However, as smart TV technology improves, these issues should occur less frequently.
 And as long as you look carefully into models you're considering, you'll know whether they're prone to these kinds of setbacks before you buy.

 What Are the Security Risks of Smart TVs?

 Even if you don't have accounts or other devices connected to your smart TV, you're not immediately safe.
-Sets with cameras or microphones can be exploited, as well.
-The thought of a hacker using those to watch and listen to you — especially without your knowing about it — is definitely alarming.
+Smart TVs with cameras or microphones can be exploited, as well.
+The thought of a hacker using those to watch and listen to you is definitely alarming.

-Remember, too, that a connected device is likely collecting data on you, unless you take the time to turn that feature off.
-And even then, you can't 100% trust that the collection has actually stopped.
+Remember, too, that any connected device is likely collecting data on you, unless you take the time to turn that feature off.
+And even then, you can't 100% trust that data collection has actually stopped.

 What Brands Still Offer Non-Smart TVs?

-Now that we may have scared you away from buying a smart TV, you might be wondering what brands still make non-smart TVs.
-Unfortunately, most non-smart sets seem to come from lesser-known brands, such as Seiki, Onn, and Sceptre.
-RCA makes these TVs, too, and we've also seen refurbished sets from brands like Element and Philips.
+You might be wondering what brands still make non-smart TVs.
+Historically, most non-smart sets have come from lesser-known brands, such as Insignia, Onn, and Sceptre.
+We've also seen refurbished sets from brands like Element and Philips.
 If none of these brands appeal to you, the good news is you aren't completely out of luck.

 How Much Does a Non-Smart TV Cost?

 The prices for non-smart TVs vary depending on the brand and size.
-We tracked data over the previous 45 days, noting the sizes and prices of all the non-smart TVs we listed as deals.
+We checked out the most popular sizes and prices currently available from well-known retailers.
 Check out the table below to get an idea of what you can expect to pay for each size class.